root-project/web/manual/python/index.md

     # Ensure dictionary is generated before compiling the library:
     add_dependencies(AnalysisLib G__AnalysisLib)
    ```
-1. Work on C++, and compile the library using CMake.
+1. Implement the C++ side, and compile the library using CMake.
-1. Load the library (libraries) with high-performance C++ and dictionaries in one go:
+1. On the Python side, load the library/libraries with high-performance C++ in one go:
    ```python
    import ROOT
    ROOT.gSystem.Load('./libAnalysisLib.so')
    ```
+   > **NB** If either ROOT or the headers that were used to create the dictionaries were moved to a different location, and ROOT cannot
+   > find them (it will issue an error in this case), the location of the headers has to be communicated to ROOT:
+   > ```python
+   > import ROOT
+   > ROOT.gInterpreter.AddIncludePath('path/to/headers/')
+   > ROOT.gSystem.Load('./libAnalysisLib.so')
+   > ```

    The loading of C++ libraries can even be automated using the `__init__.py` of a Python package.